-Students arriving to school after the first bell (Parkside-8:20 a.m., Northview-8:45 a.m.) must have a parent sign them in the office.
+Students arriving to school after the first bell (Parkside-8:20 a.m., Northview-8:50 a.m.) must have a parent sign them in the office.
 Consequences for tardiness will be progressive in nature and will be assigned by administration.
-They may include parent contacts; referral to school district support systems; lunch, office, or Saturday detentions; or Disciplinary Study Program.
-Chronic tardiness is considered truancy and may be reported to the LaSalle County Truancy Officer.
+They may include parent contacts; referral to school district support systems; lunch, extended Friday, office, or Saturday detentions; or Disciplinary Study Program.
+Chronic tardiness is considered truancy.